coprint/ChromaScreen/README.md

 ChromaScreen is a touchscreen GUI that interfaces with [Klipper](https://github.com/kevinOConnor/klipper) via [Moonraker](https://github.com/arksine/moonraker).
 It can switch between multiple printers to access them from a single location, and it doesn't even need to run on the same host, you can install it on another device and configure the IP address to access the printer.
 ## Documantation

-https://wiki.coprint3d.com/en/chromascreen-interface Visit to view all interfaces and learn what they do.
+https://wiki.coprint3d.com/en/chromascreen-interface Visit to view all interfaces and learn features.

 Visit [wiki.coprint3d.com/chromascreen](https://wiki.coprint3d.com/series-2/chromascreen) to get started with ChromaScreen & Detailed informations